loama/EduardoLopez-SDK/README.md

 # Lord Of The Rings JS Library

-The Lord Of The Rings (LOTR) JS Library provides convenient access to the [LOTR API](https://the-one-api.dev/) from applications written in Javascript, both server and client side.
+The Lord Of The Rings (LOTR) JS Library provides convenient access to the [LOTR API](https://the-one-api.dev/) from applications written in Javascript (or typescript), both server and client side.

 ## Installation